-Hong Kong does not have the concept of a group liquidation.
+Hong Kong does not have the group liquidation concept.
 Generally, in a winding up of a group company/companies, each company of the group is treated as a separate legal entity and the interest of a single company is not sacrificed for the larger interest of the group.
 To secure co-operation and also for practical reasons, the court may permit the same liquidator to take control of insolvent companies within a group, subject to any conflict of interest.